lich-uct/molpher-lib/doc/source/usage/tutorial.rst

         )
     )

-    tree.saveSnapshot('snapshot.xml') # save the tree in a snapshot file
+    # save the tree in a snapshot file
+    tree.save('snapshot.xml')

 Output: